cotarr/irc-hybrid-client/README.md

 Upon the first login to the web page at `/irc/webclient.html`, the browser will automatically display an IRC server edit form.
 The form is used to define the first IRC server.
+Required fields are marked with a colored dot.
 Instruction related to the form's fields is located in the form itself using help buttons.

 After at least one IRC server has been created, the user may initiate a "Connect"